-- (If worn) belts must be worn at the waist.
-Pants are not allowed to "sag." - No flip-flops. - Hats or hoods are not allowed to be worn inside the school building at any time. - Non-prescription glasses cannot be worn in the building or classrooms at any time. - Face coverings are required when deemed appropriate by administration.
+• (If worn) belts must be worn at the waist.
+Pants are not allowed to "sag."

+- No flip-flops. - Hats or hoods are not allowed to be worn inside the school building at any time. - Non-prescription glasses cannot be worn in buildings or classrooms at any time.